 Each DECT PP is assigned an <IPEI> (International Portable Equipment Identity) during manufacturing.
-This identity has the size of 40 bits and is globally unique for the PP and can be used to constitute the MAC address.
+This identity has the size of 40 bits and is DECT globally unique for the PP and can be used to constitute the MAC address.
+However, it can not be used derive a globally unique IID.